-Scene by Rhys.com and the brand new Scene By Rhys Art Gallery present an absolutely unique view of New Orleans music as seen through the eyes of local artist Emilie Rhys whose fine-art pen and ink drawings, created during live performances in the city’s famous clubs and festivals, capture the energy, intensity and movement so vividly that you can hear the music in the artwork.
+Scene by Rhys.com and the year-old Scene By Rhys Art Gallery on Toulouse present an absolutely unique view of New Orleans music as seen through the eyes of local artist Emilie Rhys whose fine-art pen and ink drawings, created during live performances in the city’s famous clubs and festivals, capture the energy, intensity and movement so vividly that you can hear the music in the artwork.

 Venues frequented by Rhys include Snug Harbor, Chickie Wah Wah and Prime Example.
 Subjects vary from Aurora Nealand to Nicholas Payton, Treme Brass to Tuba Skinny, and many more!